 - CAR-T therapy: T cells are genetically engineered to target a molecule expressed on the surface of a tumor cell, such as CD19, a molecule present on the surface of hematological cancers.
-CAR-Ts have demonstrated significant response rates in hematological cancers but remain of limited use in non-hematological cancers due to the lack of sufficiently specific surface targets, as most potential common solid tumor target candidates are also expressed by normal tissue, which increases the chances of serious off-tumor effects. - TCR-T therapy: TCR-T cell therapies engineer T cells to target a selected tumor associated antigen, or TAA, in the context of the patient's own HLA molecules.
-TAAs are endogenous antigens that are expressed preferentially, but not exclusively, by tumor cells.
+CAR-Ts have demonstrated significant response rates in hematological cancers but remain of limited use in non-hematological cancers due to the lack of sufficiently specific surface targets, as most potential common solid tumor target candidates are also expressed by normal tissue, which increases the chances of serious off-tumor effects. - TCR-T therapy: TCR-T cell therapies engineer T cells to target a selected tumor antigen in the context of the patient's own HLA molecules.
+Tumor targets can include tumor associated antigens, or TAAs, which are endogenous antigens expressed preferentially, but not exclusively, by tumor cells.
 The selected TAA can be expressed by normal tissue, which leads to a lack of specificity and off-target toxicity concerns.
 In addition, they are not uniformly expressed by tumor cells which leads to the potential for tumor escape.
-While there have been clinical successes in solid tumors, each TCR-T cell therapy can only be developed for a specific HLA type, limiting its applicability to the population of patients with that specific HLA type. - Standard TIL approaches: In standard TIL approaches, T cells are extracted from a patient's tumor, activated, and expanded to large numbers before being reinfused into the patient.
-These therapies are limited due to the lack of control over the specificity of selected antigens, the fitness of the T cells manufactured, and toxicity profile, which is in part driven by the non-physiological doses of IL-2 required for manufacturing and administration in the clinical setting.
+An alternative antigen type that can be targeted by this form of therapy are tumor neoantigens.
+These can be shared by a fraction of patients (for example, common driver mutations such as KRAS G12D) or be unique to a patient's tumor.
+While there have been clinical successes in solid tumors, each TCR-T cell therapy can only be developed for a specific HLA type, limiting its applicability to the population of patients with that specific HLA type.

+• Standard TIL approaches: In standard TIL approaches, T cells are extracted from a patient's tumor, activated, and expanded to large numbers before being reinfused into the patient.
+These therapies are limited due to the lack of understanding and control over the specificity of the T cells in the infused product, their fitness of the T cells and toxicity profile, which is in part driven by the non-physiological doses of IL-2 required for manufacturing and administration in the clinical setting.
 These limitations are compounded by a patient's pre-existing comorbidities.